Directed by: Alfonso Cuaron || Produced by: Alfonso Cuaron, Jorge Vergara

 Running Time: 106 minutes

 Before Gravity (2013), before Children of Men (2006), and even before Harry Potter and the Prisoner of Azkaban (2004), there was famed Mexican director Alfonso Cuaron’s Y Tu Mama Tambien (YTMT, And Your Mama Too).
 Cuaron’s critical acclaim and cult classic skill extend into the heydays of early new millennium cinema; in 2001, the man released what would be his most controversial and explicit film.
 YTMT is either famous or infamous for its frank, unfiltered approach to sexuality and shooting sex scenes in general.
-Depending on your comfort level with watching people hump vigorously, engage in group sex, and ejaculate into public swimming pools, you’ll either find the film crude or hilariously refreshing.
+Depending on your comfort level with watching people hump vigorously, engage in group sex, and ejaculate into public swimming pools, you’ll either find the film crude and stupid or hilariously refreshing.

 I for one am a split between these two reactions, as I am on most controversial matters in cinema.
 On the one hand, it is a relief to watch a film that doesn’t seem so embarrassed by the human body and lovemaking like 17th century puritanical English colonists.
 Much of the dialogue is sexually charged, not crude in context, but honest and taking a sort of, “well, this is the way people actually talk about sex” approach, and several scenes are genuinely steamy.
 On the other hand, many sex scenes and the plain, uninteresting fashion in which they’re shot begs the question: What was so important about showing people hump repeatedly, anyway?
 Critics of the Motion Picture Association of America’s (MPAA) prudeness towards sex compared to their general leniency with on-screen violence, bring up a would-be fair point that “this is what human beings do” and “it’s more appropriate to watch two people have sex than two people kill each other.”